01 Jan Silent Prayer

 “But when ye pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking.
 Be not ye therefore like unto them: for your Father knoweth what things ye have need of, before ye ask him.”
 (Matthew 6:5-8)

 So go into your prayer closet, so to speak (it need not be an actual closet).
 Be quiet, and let the truth catch up with you.
 You can of course continue with your “whooping and hollering” prayer before (and after) you do the silent prayer.
 But such prayers are vain chatter that come from worry and selfishness — praying to Satan, rather than God.
 God hears the prayer of the spirit, not of the intellect.
 But see for yourself the right way to pray; do not merely take anyone’s word for it.

 Jesse Lee Peterson offers simple instructions on quiet prayer.
 (Life, God’s way, is simple.
 But adults tend to complicate it, often without realizing it.)
 He urges people to pray morning and night, every day — and during the day, keep your mind present with your body, not in the imagination.
 Pray without ceasing.
 You can listen to the recording to get the point of how to do it, and after a while, you won’t need it anymore.
 But again, stay with it, no matter what.

-In a web browser, type in: SilentPrayer.video — an easy web address to remember.
-(It redirects to our YouTube video.)
+In a web browser, type in SilentPrayer.video — easy web address to remember (it redirects to YouTube).
 Share “Silent Prayer dot video” with friends and family!

-By the way, Jesse’s little guide, The Seven Guaranteed Steps to Spiritual, Family and Financial Success, includes a chapter on Prayer.
-You may order it from us at BOND, or purchase via Amazon.
+Read Jesse’s little guide, The Seven Guaranteed Steps to Spiritual, Family and Financial Success, which includes a chapter on Prayer.
+Order from BOND (JLP can sign it) or Amazon (Kindle or Audiobook).